 Assault with Stun Gun or Less Lethal Weapon

-Using a stun gun or Taser when assaulting someone is a more serious crime than a normal assault.
-It requires essentially the same conduct as a simple assault (an attempt to offensively touch or harm another person) but also requires the use of a stun gun or less lethal weapon.
+Using a stun gun or Taser when assaulting someone is a more serious than a normal assault and can be charged as a felony.
+It requires essentially the same conduct as a simple assault but also requires the use of a stun gun or less lethal weapon.

 If you have been accused of using one of these weapons in an instance of assault, then the time to start exploring your legal options is now.
 At Thomas Daly Law, A Professional Corporation, we are ready to help you assess your legal options as you confront the allegations against you.
 Our Walnut Creek criminal defense attorney is a seasoned litigator with the knowledge and resources to ensure that the accusations against our clients receive the highest level of scrutiny both in and outside the courtroom.